ibm-js/deliteful/docs/list/PageableList.md

       { label: "China", sales: 500, profit: 40, region: "Asia" },
       { label: "Japan", sales: 900, profit: 100, region: "Asia" }
   ]});
-  // A pageable list of categorized items from dataStore, that uses the default item renderer,
+  // A pageable list of categorized items from dataSource, that uses the default item renderer,
   // mapping the sales property of items to righttext and using the region property
   // as the item category.
-  var list = new PageableList({store: dataStore, righttextAttr: "sales", categoryAttr: "region"});
+  var list = new PageableList({source: dataSource, righttextAttr: "sales", categoryAttr: "region"});
   list.style.height = "100%";
   list.placeAt(document.body);
 });